-If you have taken your PCSPS pension on leaving, it may be subject to abatement on re-employment.
+In all cases, if you have taken your pension on leaving, it may be subject to abatement on re-employment.

-The guide does not cover every aspect of the Civil Service Compensation Scheme.
+This guidance does not cover every aspect of the Civil Service Compensation Scheme.
 Full details are contained only in the rules, which are the legal basis of the scheme.
+In the event of any difference, the rules will apply.
+It has been produced by My Civil Service Pension (MyCSP) who administer Civil Service pension and compensation arrangements.